 BACON ONION MUSHROOM QUICHE by NancyC

-Position your oven rack in the center of the oven, and preheat oven to 375˚F. Remove the pie crusts from the freezer and let thaw for about 5 minutes.
-Prick the bottom and sides of the crusts with a fork to help prevent bubbles from forming in the crust as it bakes, and bake for 8 minutes.
+Position your oven rack in the center of the oven, and preheat oven to 350˚F. Remove the pie crusts from the freezer and let thaw for about 5 minutes.
+Prick the bottom and sides of the crusts with a fork to help prevent bubbles from forming in the crust as it bakes, and bake for ar 350˚F for 8 minutes.
 Remove pie crusts from oven—there may be some bubbles in the crusts, so just gently pat the bubbles down.
-After removing crusts from the oven, reduce heat to 350˚F.

 Note: The egg filling will be a little puffed up when you take it out of the oven, but it settles down as it’s cooling.